Nom-nom-hub/floss/README.md

 ## Getting Started

-The quickest way to get started is to grab an API key for your preferred provider such as Anthropic, OpenAI, Groq, or OpenRouter and just start Floss.
-You'll be prompted to enter your API key.
+The quickest way to get started is to grab an API key for your preferred
+## Providers

-That said, you can also set environment variables for preferred providers.
+Floss supports a wide range of providers out of the box.
+You can use environment variables to configure your preferred providers.

 | Environment Variable        | Provider                                           |
 | --------------------------- | -------------------------------------------------- |